Appsilon/shiny.emptystate/README.md

 In the context of dashboards you can encounter empty states when:

-1. Before displaying any charts a user needs to upload a file containing required data
+1. Before displaying any charts a user needs to upload a file containing the required data
 2. Users apply different filters to a dataset and there is no row matching the configured filters

 ![](./man/figures/file_upload_empty_state_example.gif)